All Blogs

 Food Presentation and Portion Control

 Your customers notice how their food looks.
 You should develop clear plating guidelines for every dish to maintain consistency.
-You can also use standard portion sizes to control costs and guarantee quality.
+You can also use standard portion sizes to control costs and guarantee quality across different restaurant locations.

 Customer Service Quality